In win for Amazon, judge freezes work on Pentagon contract

 A federal court has ordered the Pentagon to temporarily halt work with Microsoft on a $10 billion military cloud contract that Amazon was initially favored to win

+Two government watchdog groups, Protect Democracy and Citizens for Responsibility and Ethics in Washington, filed legal briefs in the case this week supporting the call for depositions of Trump and other officials.

+Microsoft opposed Amazon's request for depositions in a court filing this week, arguing that Amazon "is grasping at straws to find support for its baseless allegations."
+Microsoft, arguing that government contract professionals did their jobs properly regardless of Trump's tweets, said Amazon “impugns, demeans and discredits government personnel at all levels, despite the utter absence of any support for their accusations.”

-Amazon requested the court injunction last month.
-Both the documents requesting the block and the judge's decision to issue the temporary injunction are sealed by the court.
+Amazon asked the court to halt work on the project last month.
+Both the documents requesting the work stoppage and the judge's decision Thursday to issue the temporary injunction are sealed by the court.

 A public court notice, however, confirmed the injunction on the Pentagon and noted that Amazon will have to establish a security fund of $42 million that will be used to pay damages if the court later finds the injunction was improper.
 No further details of the decision were immediately available.